 2. Improved Responsiveness

-The faster you receive a voicemail message, the faster you can respond to its contents.
-This rapidity can greatly improve the response time of your team as they contact customers and prospects.
+The faster you get a voicemail message, the faster you can respond to it.
+This can greatly improve the response time of your team as they contact customers and prospects.

-According to BT Business, 85 percent of callers who can’t reach a company on the first try won't call back, and 75 percent won't leave voicemails.
-Callers who actually leave voicemails are indicating some level of seriousness about your service.
+According to BTT Comms, 85 percent of callers who can’t reach a company on the first try won't call back, and 75 percent won't leave voicemails.
+This means that callers who actually leave voicemails have something serious to say to your business.

-However, waiting too long to call back can kill the caller's enthusiasm.
+However, waiting too long to call back can drain the caller's enthusiasm.
 If a caller leaves a voicemail, your team should respond within 10 to 15 minutes.
-Voicemail to email allows your team members to see the new voicemail within a matter of minutes.
+This productivity-boosting feature allows your team members to see the new voicemail within a matter of minutes.

 3. Mobile Listening

-Voicemail to email is a useful archival tool.
+The feature is also a useful archival tool.
 Voicemail attachments can be stored in an email folder, or you can download the files to your computer, smartphone, or tablet.
-If you work in a field that requires archiving or simply want to keep detailed records, the voicemail to email feature can automatically create a comprehensive archive of your recordings.
+If you work in a field that requires archiving or simply want to keep detailed records, the feature can automatically create a comprehensive archive of your recordings.

-For more extensive documentation, you can set up call recording, which records your phone calls in addition to your voicemails and saves them to a cloud storage service.
+For documentation beyond voicemails, you can set up call recording, which records your phone calls and saves them to a cloud storage service.

-If you manage a calling operation or business that receives voicemails from customers, you may want to consider turning on voicemail to email for your agents.
-This feature can make you and your team more responsive, flexible, and available to customers and prospects.
-Voicemail to email is typically a free feature included with voicemail boxes on most VoIP phone systems.
+If you manage a calling operation or business that receives voicemails from customers, you may want to consider turning it on for your agents.
+It can make you and your team more responsive, flexible, and available to customers and prospects.
+It is typically a free feature included with standard voicemail in most VoIP phone systems.

-Smartphones have popularized visual voicemail, an interface that allows you to manage your messages.
-This is a separate feature from voicemail to email, but it has many of the same time-saving benefits.
-The key difference is that visual voicemail typically refers to a voicemail application installed on your cell phone or PC, or running in your browser, that allows you to access, play, and delete voicemail.
-With voicemail to email, your "interface" for managing voicemail is your email inbox and your media player of choice.
+The iPhone popularized visual voicemail, which allows you to easily see and manage your voicemail messages.
+You often get a transcription of the audio voicemail file.
+This is slightly different from emailing your voicemail messages, but it has many of the same time-saving benefits.
+The biggest difference is that visual voicemail usually refers to a voicemail application on a smartphone, PC, or web browser, that allows you to read, access, play, or delete voicemails.
+With voicemail to email, you access voicemails through your email inbox and media player.